-Superintendent - Ashley Baumgarten Assistant Superintendent - Michelle Tabbert
+Superintendent - Ashley Baumgarten, Assistant Superintendent - Michelle Tabbert

-- 1. Health papers will be checked by a veterinarian on Sunday, July 21 from 7-8:00 p.m. in the Fair - 2.
-Each exhibitor in 4-H will be limited to one entry in each class. - 3.
+- 1. Each exhibitor in 4-H will be limited to one entry in each class. - 2.
+Health papers will be checked by a veterinarian on Sunday, July 20 from 4-5:00 p.m. in the Fair Office. - 3.
 Please refer to "Exhibition Livestock Health Requirements" in front of this book. - 4.
-Please indicate goat's birthdate on entry-day, month and year.
-Also include scrapie tag number and/or tattoo. - 5.
+Please refer to the Livestock Birth and Ownership dates in front of this book. - 5.
 Any animals with signs of ringworm, soremouth, or draining abscesses will NOT be allowed. - 6.
 Goats with horns may be shown. - 7.
 All dairy and meat goat wethers must be clipped. - 8.
-All goats must show with a chain and lead or in a halter. - Classes may be redivided, if necessary, to balance class size after all entries are received.
-Wethers: must be born after 10/1/2023, have milk teeth, and be castrated at least 60 days before the show.
+All goats must show with a chain and lead or in a halter. - 9.
+Classes may be redivided, if necessary, to balance class size after all entries are received. - 10.
+Wethers: must be born after 10/1/2024, have milk teeth, and be castrated at least 60 days before the show.
 Additionally, wethers must show no sign of testicular tissue. - 11.
 Each goat must be identified either with a microchip, tattoo or ear tag.
 Ear tattoos may be used when a registration certificate, listing the tattoo number, accompanies the animal.
 When using ear tags, the tag must indicate the premises ID and state of origin.
 The tag number must be assigned by a state or APHIS representative and recorded in the Scrapie Record Database.
 Tags are available from USDA, at no charge, by calling 1-866-USDA-TAG or Dr. Rick Jones, Springfield (217) 241-6689. - 12.
 All of these requirements will be examined by the Superintendent and his/her assistants who shall have full authority regarding show eligibility.